 - Baby’s first non-family babysitter

-Whether it’s the caregiver at daycare, who you know is qualified, or a teenager from down the block, or somebody you found on a credible website, handing Baby off to someone you don’t know personally for the first time can be an emotional moment both for you and for him.
+Whether it’s the caregiver at daycare, who you know is qualified, or a teenager from down the block, or somebody you found on a credible website, handing Baby off to someone you don’t know personally for the first time can be an emotional moment both for you and for her.
 It’s definitely a rite of passage, but it’s the kind of rite of passage that doesn’t tend to come up until there’s something you need to do baby-free, so when it does happen, you may already have your non-baby time spoken for.

-- His first diaper disaster
+- Her first diaper disaster

 Again, one of those milestones that it seems like you should be able to avoid, but it seems like it tracks everybody down in the end.
 The first diaper disaster is one of those things you’ve just got to get through so you can wash up and move past it.
 It’ll get messy, but will also thicken your parenting skin.